masasakano/sub_object/.github/README.md

 The class variable `TO_SOURCE_METHOD` is meant to be set by each child class (and child classes only).
 For example, if it is the subclass for String, it should be `:to_str`.
 Specifically, the registered method must respond to `[source](i,j)`.
-Nott that in this class (parent class), it is **left unset**, but the (private) method of the same name `to_original_method` returns `:itself` instead.
+Note that in this class (parent class), it is **left unset**, but the (private) method of the same name `to_original_method` returns `:itself` instead.

-**WARNING**: Do not set this class variable in this class, as it could result in unexpected behaviours if a child class and the parent class are used simultaneously.
+**WARNING**: Do not set this class variable in this class, as it could result in unexpected behaviours if a child class and this class (parent) are used simultaneously.

 ### Class-global settings and class methods

-When this class is accessed after any alteration of the original source object has been detected, it may issue warning (as the insntace does not make sense any more).
+When this class is accessed after any alteration of the original source object has been detected, it may issue warning (as the instance does not make sense any more).
 The warning is suppressed when the Ruby global variable `$VERBOSE` is nil (it is false in Ruby default).
-Or, if the following setting is made (internaly, it sets/reads a class instance variable) and set non-nil, its value precedes `$VERBOSE`:
+Or, if the following setting is made (internally, it sets/reads a class instance variable) and set non-nil, its value precedes `$VERBOSE`:

 ```ruby